Fearless-class landing platform dock

 Designed as landing platform docks (LPD), they were designed to transport and land troops by sea either using Landing Craft Utility (LCU) or helicopters.
 As constructed, the ships have an internal dock that is accessed via the stern—while in port, vehicles can drive up the stern ramp and into the internal vehicle decks.
 At sea, the ships could partially submerge themselves at the stern, flooding the internal dock and allowing landing craft to come right up to the edge of the vehicle deck.

 Each ship carried four LCUs in the stern dock, with four smaller landing craft on davits on the superstructure.
 They provided accommodation for up to 400 troops, which could be increased to 700, if no vehicles were carried.

 Service

 Intrepid was put into extended reserve in 1991, effectively removing her from active service.
 While in this state, she was used as a source of spares to maintain Fearless.
 Intrepid was finally withdrawn from service in August 1999.
 Fearless was kept in service, and continued to be deployed in concert with HMS Ocean until the end of 2002, when she too was withdrawn from service, ready for the Albion class to enter the fleet.
-The Fearless class were the last steam-powered surface vessels in Royal Navy service (nuclear submarines use a steam turbine drive).
+The Fearless class were the last steam-powered surface vessels in Royal Navy service.